dimvolt/dimvolt.github.io/_projects/10_project.md

 ## The idea

-This project explores perturbation prediction as a predictive representation learning problem, rather than one that must directly generate a cell's complete molecular state.
-The aim is to learn compact representations of cellular state and model how those representations change under genetic intervention.
+This project explores perturbation prediction as a predictive representation learning problem, rather than one that requires generating a cell's complete molecular state.
+The aim is to learn compact representations of cellular state and predict how they change under genetic interventions.

-The working hypothesis is that structured latent representations and biologically motivated inductive biases can make these predictions more useful and robust.
-The focus is on identifying representations that capture meaningful aspects of cellular response while retaining a clear connection to the biology and experimental setting.
+I am investigating whether structured latent representations and biologically motivated inductive biases can improve generalisation while retaining a meaningful connection to the underlying biology and experimental setting.

+The longer-term goal is to explore whether such representations could form the basis of a latent “world model” of cellular perturbation response: one that can generalise beyond observed interventions and provide interpretable representations of how perturbations affect gene regulatory programmes.
+More broadly, the project asks whether predictive representation learning can bridge flexible, data-driven perturbation models with structured mechanistic models of gene regulation.

 ## Current direction

-An initial PyTorch framework is in place, and experimentation is ongoing.
-A central question is which forms of biological structure genuinely improve generalisation in perturbation prediction, and when they provide a useful advantage over less structured approaches.
+An initial modelling framework is developed, and experimentation is ongoing.
+A central question currently is which forms of biological structure genuinely improve generalisation in perturbation prediction, and when they provide a useful advantage over less structured approaches.